masoudmodabber/commons-protocol/docs/domain.md

 * A single reputation score.
 * Labels implying moral worth.

-The system may show factual history without converting that history into a social score.
+The system may present factual participation history without converting that history into a social score.

-The visibility of balances and detailed exchange history remains unresolved.
+The visibility of Commons Balances and detailed Ledger history remains unresolved.

 # Trust